How to Apply for Financial Aid on the Web

 Step 4: Excelsior Scholarship

 As member institution of SUNY, Schenectady County Community College students are eligible to apply for the Excelsior Scholarship.
 The Excelsior Scholarship is the state aid program approved under Governor Cuomo’s Free-Tuition plan.
 The Excelsior Scholarship is a “last-dollar” award meaning students must complete the FAFSA and TAP application prior to applying for the Excelsior Scholarship.
-The application for the Excelsior Scholarship is expected to open in May 2017 and students can sign up to be notified of the application’s availability at www.hesc.ny.gov.
+After completing your FAFSA and TAP applications you will go to www.hesc.ny.gov/excelsior to apply for this scholarship.
 For more information on eligibility, please visit www.sunysccc.edu/excelsior.

 Step 5: Notification to Student of Financial Aid Eligibility